Australian rules football: Scoring

-Structure and competitions
+Governing bodies and competitions

 The football season proper is from March to August (early autumn to late winter in Australia) with finals being held in September and October.
 In the tropics, the game is sometimes played in the wet season (October to March).

-The AFL is recognised by the Australian Sports Commission as being the National Sporting Organisation for Australian Football.
+The AFL is recognised by the Australian Sports Commission as being the National Sporting Organisation for Australian football.
 There are also seven state/territory-based organisations in Australia, all of which are affiliated with the AFL.
 These state leagues hold annual semi-professional club competitions, with some also overseeing more than one league.
 Local semi-professional or amateur organisations and competitions are often affiliated to their state organisations.

-The AFL is the de facto world governing body for Australian football.
+In 2003, the AFL became the de facto world governing body for Australian football when it pushed for the closure of the International Australian Football Council.
 There are also a number of affiliated organisations governing amateur clubs and competitions around the world.

-For almost all Australian football club competitions, the aim is to win the Premiership.
-The premiership is typically decided by a finals series.
-The teams that occupy the highest positions on the ladder after the home-and-away season play off in a "semi-knockout" finals series, culminating in a single Grand Final match to determine the premiers.
+For almost all Australian football club competitions, the aim is to win the premiership, which is typically decided by a finals series.
+The teams that occupy the highest positions on the ladder after the home-and-away season play-off in a "semi-knockout" finals series, culminating in a single Grand Final match to determine the premiers.
 Between four and eight teams contest a finals series, typically using the AFL final eight system or a variation of the McIntyre system.
 The team which finishes first on the ladder after the home-and-away season is referred to as a "minor premier", but this usually holds little stand-alone significance, other than receiving a better draw in the finals.

-Many metropolitan leagues have several tiered divisions, with promotion of the lower division premiers and relegation of the upper division's last placed team at the end of each year.
-At present, none of the top level national or state level leagues in Australia utilise this structure.
+Some metropolitan leagues have several tiered divisions, with promotion of the lower division premiers and relegation of the upper division's last placed team at the end of each year.